ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/generators.md

 ### Delivery

-Read both chapters and delivery a report like the one in ULL-MII-SYTWS-2021/learning-generators](https://github.com/ULL-MII-SYTWS-2021/learning-generators) (campus-virtual/2021/learning/asyncjs-learning/learning-generators).
+Read both chapters and delivery a report like the one in [ULL-MII-SYTWS-2021/learning-generators](https://github.com/ULL-MII-SYTWS-2021/learning-generators).
+(See folder campus-virtual/2021/learning/asyncjs-learning/learning-generators).

 ## Exercise *Groups* in the book EloquentJS Chapter 6